Kanoka Tea Estate

 Tea Maker: Pallabjyoti Nath & Pranabjyoti Nath

-Location: Panchnoi Village in Tezpur City - Sonitpur District, Assam, India
+Location: Panchnoi Village near Tezpur - Sonitpur District, Assam, India

 Elevation: 45m (147ft)

 Signature Teas: Kanoka Assam

 Kanoka Tea Estate is located in Assam, a large tea-producing region in Northern India.
 It is a low-lying area with tropical, humid climate and rich clay soils.
 The land is fed by the Brahmaputra River and heavy monsoon rains.
 Camellia sinensis assamica, with its large, robust leaves, is most prevalent here.